FerCanAra/ADA_CpC/README.md

 > **Note:** Process tested with Windows 11 on 31th May 2025.

-*Author: Fernando Cañadas Aránega, PhD student in Robotics in agriculture at the University of Almeria, Spain.*
+*Author: Fernando Cañadas Aránega, PhD student in Agriculture Robotics at the University of Almeria, Spain.*

 *Gmail: fernando.ca@ual.es*